 - Student ID

 - List of the CPSC course(s) that you wish to apply for credit transfer and the equivalent course(s) from other departments or institutes.
 It is possible that a combination of courses of courses at the other institutions transfers to one or more courses at UCalgary.
 Content is not always distributed over courses in the same way.
 If you think this is the case, clearly identify how the courses from the other institution might map to CPSC/SENG courses here.

 - Provide as many supplementary materials (in English) as possible to complete assessment.
 Sample materials are listed below:

 - lecture notes

 - marked course work if course is completed

 - official transcript

-Important Notes: Transfer credit assessment is a one-time process.
+Important notes: Transfer credit assessment is a one-time process.
 Please include all courses that you wish to transfer in this request.
-Assessments can take up to 3 months to process and we will notify you when the assessment has been completed.
+Assessments can take up to three months to process and we will notify you when the assessment has been completed.

 This information is used for transfer credit assess for both transfer students and study abroad students.

-Study abroad students must consult with their academic advisors from the Undergraduate Science Centre throughout the entire process to determine their eligibility and options.
+Study abroad students must consult with academic advisors from the Undergraduate Science Centre throughout the entire process to determine their eligibility and options.
 Students then need to provide the Office of the Registrar information on the credit system of the host university.
-The Office of the Registrar determines whether and how many U of C credits can be awarded.
+The Office of the Registrar determines whether and how many UCalgary credits can be awarded.
 When finalizing the registration at the host university, it is important to complete the transfer credit assessment BEFORE leaving for the semester abroad by submitting the Transfer Credit Assessment Form for the credit assignment.
-Failing to complete the assessment before leaving may result in courses not being recognized and no U of C credit will be given.
+Failing to complete the assessment before leaving may result in courses not being recognized and no credit will be given.